Radiant Presence

 I enjoyed all the birds, but the grosbeak always felt extra special.

 This painting brings me back to that first sighting, and to that season when I began to recognize how many different species were right outside my door.
-Watching the birds became something I looked forward to every day.
+Watching the birds and listening to their calls and songs became something I looked forward to every day.